qmk/qmk_firmware/docs/feature_split_keyboard.md

 qmk flash -kb crkbd/rev1 -km default -bl avrdude-split-right
 ```

+?> Some controllers (e.g. Blackpill with DFU compatible bootloader) will need to be flashed with handedness bootloader parameter every time because it is not retained between flashes.

 ?> [QMK Toolbox]() can also be used to flash EEPROM handedness files.
 Place the controller in bootloader mode and select menu option Tools -> EEPROM -> Set Left/Right Hand

 This setting is not changed when re-initializing the EEPROM using the `EE_CLR` key, or using the `eeconfig_init()` function.
 However, if you reset the EEPROM outside of the firmware's built in options (such as flashing a file that overwrites the `EEPROM`, like how the [QMK Toolbox]()'s "Reset EEPROM" button works), you'll need to re-flash the controller with the `EEPROM` files.